bios62/notechws/labs/lab2.md

 ```

 ## Step 4
-We can then do some predictions - some examples :
+We can then do some predictions - some examples:

   ```
 SELECT prediction (SVM1 using 100 AS kmh,20 AS CELSIUS) FROM DUAL;